LLP Group Governance

 - Enhancing and maintaining a high-performance culture.

-We have an innovative approach to working, known as Flex Forward which offers three types of dynamic, location-based working – office-focused, hybrid, and fully flex – to provide each colleague with maximum flexibility for their role, subject to some agreed operating principles.
+We have an innovative approach to working, known as Flex Forward, which offers three types of dynamic, location-based working – office-focused, hybrid, and fully flex – to provide each colleague with flexibility for their role, subject to agreed operating principles.
 Flex Forward includes a more relaxed approach to working hours to support colleagues with their commitments outside of work, including caring and parental responsibilities.
-We were named in the list of Top 10 Employers for Working Families in September 2024 by Working Families, the UK’s national work-life balance charity.

 Our culture and style of engagement is one of transparency, openness and honesty.
 Manager dashboards are accessible for people managers to analyse engagement data and discuss with their teams.
 Communicating with our colleagues, keeping them informed on matters of importance to them and developments in our business, and listening to and acting upon feedback from colleagues across the Group are seen as key.
 This is achieved in a number of ways, including: